Last updated: May 26, 2026

 Miami — Hard Rock Stadium

 Hard Rock Stadium is in Miami Gardens, 20 miles north of South Beach.
-Strong T-Mobile coverage throughout Miami.
 Afternoon thunderstorms are common in June — check weather before match day.

 Atlanta — Mercedes-Benz Stadium